wp-plugins/idx-broker-wordpress-plugin/readme.txt

 = 1.2.2 =

-Cleaned up options page and options registration scripts for forward WP compatability and MU compatability.
+Cleaned up options page and options registration scripts for forward WP compatibility and MU compatibility.

 = 1.2 =